DJ200305/CSE-406-Cyber-Security-Sessional-Project/Project/README.md

 py -m pytest -q
 ```

-## Known Issues

-Real defects in the current code, listed so results are not misinterpreted:

-1. **`experiment.py` does not run as-is.** It calls
-   `collect_queries(url, queries, victim.feature_count, decimals)` with four
-   arguments, but `collect_queries()` in `extractor.py` accepts three.
-The
-   rounding sweep needs that extra `decimals` parameter threaded through (or
-   the rounding applied server-side via `py api.py --decimals d`).
-2. **`label_only.py` points at a missing endpoint.** It defaults to `/label`,
-   which `api.py` does not define.
-Pass
-   `--url http://127.0.0.1:5000/predict` — the response already contains
-   `label` — or add the endpoint.
-3. **`extractor_results.json`** (singular) is an empty leftover; the live log is
-   `extractor_results.jsonl`.
-4. `LogisticRegression(multi_class="multinomial")` is deprecated in
-   scikit-learn ≥ 1.5 and removed in 1.7.
-Multinomial is already the default
-   for the `lbfgs` solver, so the argument can simply be dropped.

-## References

-- F. Tramèr, F. Zhang, A. Juels, M. K. Reiter, T. Ristenpart.
-  *Stealing Machine Learning Models via Prediction APIs.* USENIX Security, 2016.
-- N. Papernot et al. *Practical Black-Box Attacks against Machine Learning.*
-  ASIA CCS, 2017.

----

 *Coursework and defensive research.
 The victim here is a local toy model — do
 not point these scripts at systems you do not own or have permission to test.*